Wire-Network/wire-sysio/docs/01_nodeos/03_plugins/resource_monitor_plugin/index.md

 ## Overview

-The `resource_monitor_plugin` monitors space usage in the computing system where `nodeos` is running.
+The `resource_monitor_plugin` monitors space usage in the computing system where `nodeop` is running.
 Specifically, every `resource-monitor-interval-seconds` seconds, it measures the individual space used by each of the file systems mounted by `data-dir`, `state-dir`, `blocks-log-dir`, `snapshots-dir`, `state-history-dir`, and `trace-dir`.
 When space usage in any of the monitored file system is within `5%` of the threshold specified by `resource-monitor-space-threshold`, a warning containing the file system path and percentage of space has used is printed out.
-When space usage exceeds the threshold, if `resource-monitor-not-shutdown-on-threshold-exceeded` is not set, `nodeos` gracefully shuts down; if `resource-monitor-not-shutdown-on-threshold-exceeded` is set, `nodeos` prints out warnings periodically until space usage goes under the threshold.
+When space usage exceeds the threshold, if `resource-monitor-not-shutdown-on-threshold-exceeded` is not set, `nodeop` gracefully shuts down; if `resource-monitor-not-shutdown-on-threshold-exceeded` is set, `nodeop` prints out warnings periodically until space usage goes under the threshold.

 `resource_monitor_plugin` is always loaded.